LeeroyLabs/sailcms-documentation/src/cms/entries.md

 The homepage is automatically stored in the configs table when you are creating, updating or deleting an entry.
 To retrieve the homepage you should use `Entry::getHomepage()` with your site id and your locale.
-In the `create` and `updateById` methods, if the flag `isHomepage` is changed the configs will be updated accordingly.
+In the `create` and `updateById` methods, if the flag `isHomepage` is changed the settings will be updated accordingly.

 #### CRUD Methods

-The `create`, `updateById` and `delete` methods are all write protected with the Sail permissions system's.
+The `create`, `updateById` and `delete` methods are all write protected with the Sail ACL system.

-As it was said before, the homepage config is updated each time the `isHomepage` flag is used as well as if you delete an entries with the `isHomepage` at *true*.
+As mentioned before, the homepage setting is updated each time the `isHomepage` flag is provided in the update as well as if you delete an entry with the `isHomepage` set to *true*.

-The `one`, `getCount`, `all` and `countEntries` public methods are not read protected because the entries are the content of a site.
+The `one`, `getCount`, `all` and `countEntries` public methods are not read protected because the entries are the public content of the application.

 These getter methods will only search on the Entry Type that is joined to the Entry constructor, not on all types.

-The `findByUrl` and `findByCategoryId` static methods are not protected as well and on contrary will search in all entry types.
+The `findByUrl` and `findByCategoryId` static methods are also public and opposite to the getter methods, this will search in all entry types.